ralarcong/EASIERCORPUS_EVALUATIONS/README.md

 ## Usage
 If you want to see our results or try our code:
-- For annotators agreements go to: AGREEMENT_PROCESS/AGREEMENT.ipynb
+- For annotators agreement go to: AGREEMENT_PROCESS/AGREEMENT.ipynb

 - For user evaluation go to: USER_EVALUATION/CORPUS_USER_EVAL.ipynb and USER_EVALUATION/CORPUS_EVALUATION_SUBS.ipynb